 There have been some major developments in pickleball recently.
 In 2016 the USAPA launched the USAPA Juniors program, confirming the surge in participation among younger players.

-Juniors was created to support pickleball players between the ages of 7 and 19 at all levels and help grow the sport among youth players.
+The Juniors program was created to support pickleball players between the ages of 7 and 19 at all levels and help grow the sport among youth players.